sinclairzx81/hammer/readme.md

 ## Serve

-Hammer supports running NodeJS processes on save and restart workflows using the `--serve` option.
+Hammer provides a development server with save and restart workflows.
+To enable use the `--serve` option with a port.

 ```html
 <!DOCTYPE html>